Court Reporting Certificate

-CRAH Program License Agreement (training only without a steno machine) at a cost of $6,049.00.
-CRAH Program License Agreement-(training with a new Luminex CSE steno machine) at a cost of $7549.00.
+CRAH Program License Agreement (training only without a steno machine) at a cost of $6,104.00.
+CRAH Program License Agreement- with training steno machine at a cost of $7,899.00.
 Case Catalyst student version CAT software is included without charge during training.
 However, most professional reporters, captioners, and CART providers must provide their own professional version CAT software throughout their career.